pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/1-concepts-and-setup.md

 ### Understanding the starter project
 All right, `checkpoint_0` is the base app that we'll be building upon. <img src="img/checkpoint_0.png">

 Each of the following checkpoints can be used as reference points to check your work or for help if you encounter any issues.
+The checkpoint number corresponds with the codelab step - 1.
+(0 vs 1 indexing)

 A brief overview of each of the components: